bdeitte/ghost-on-aws/README.md

+**This hasn't been maintained for years, so much of this may no longer work.
+Feel free to grab anything that may be still useful.**

 These are instructions on setting up your own website using Ghost, AWS, and Namecheap.
 It was used to set up [deitte.com](http://deitte.com/).